JR1258/BreakTheMod/CONTRIBUTING.md

 ## **Submitting Changes**

 ### **Checklist Before Submitting**
-- [ ] Code compiles without errors.
 - [ ] All changes are tested in the game.
-- [ ] Includes documentation for new features or changes.
 - [ ] Follows project coding standards.

 ### **Submitting a Pull Request**